 Imran Khan is a figure writ large into Pakistan, and now with fifteen years of being out in the political wilderness behind him, Imran Khan is once again the talk of the country.
 I’d never imagined I’d ever be reading a book by Imran Khan, and that too a personal history of Pakistan, but here it is.
-Continue reading Imran Khan wrote a book in 2011: Pakistan: A Personal History

 The more I read about the western world’s adventure in Afghanistan and Pakistan, bombing villages here and there to bits and occupying a country, the more surreal it gets.
 The latest news is a doozy – the taliban leader the US have been negotiating with for a peace deal turns out to be a fake – an enterprising Pakistani or Afghani out to make a quick buck for himself.
 Full props to the guy… as to the US Army and what not, no suprise they got fooled yet again: